felipedelosh/SpringBOOTBlankProject/EXTRA_RESOURCES/GCA/readme.md

 ## :play_or_pause_button:How to execute a project

-Charge you "classDiagram.drawio" in folder "input" execute with Double click in main.py all result files find in "output" folder.
+Charge you "classDiagram.drawio" in folder "input" (put the name of file in _PATH_DRAWIO_CLASES_FILE = "input/classDiagram.drawio" in main.py file) execute with Double click in main.py all result files find in "output" folder.

 ## :hammer_and_wrench:Tech.